 By: Tim Santoni, Pres/CEO of Santoni Investigations

-Tim Santoni is an Investigative Consultant to businesses and has been a legal counsel for over 17 years.
+Tim Santoni is an Investigative Consultant to businesses.
 He is also a Licensed private investigator in the State of California is passionate about Risk Mitigation.
 He enjoys educating business owners on what they can do to mitigate risk in their businesses and how to protect themselves from those in their inner circle.
 Tim provides advice on how to be prepared for, investigate and deal more effectively with litigation and workers comp claims if and when they arise.